garrandall/popular-music-data/tracks/you-don-t-know-nothin--for-real.md

 'Til you know I love you

-Hmm, you know that one plus one equals two (Yeah, do) And that two times two is four (do, do)
+Hm, you know that one plus one equals two (Yeah, do) And that two times two is four (do, do)
 You know that roses are red (do, do)
 And violets are blue (do, do)